 “Carousel” by Richard Rodgers and Oscar Hammerstein, at Serenbe Playhouse in Chattahoochee Hills, Ga., through April 10.
 Pictured: Brittany Ellis and cast.
 (Photo by BreeAnne Clowdus)

 Brenda Pressley and Olivia Cole in “Having Our Say: The Delany Sisters’ First 100 Years” by Emily Mann, at Connecticut’s Hartford Stage in 2016.
 (Photo by T Charles Erickson)

 “Heathers: The Musical” by Kevin Murphy and Laurence O’Keefe, a Kokandy Productions show at Theater Wit in Chicago, through April 24.
 Pictured: Rochelle Therrien and Haley Jane Schafer.
 (Photo by Emily Schwartz)

 “Falling Out of Time” adapted by Derek Goldman from David Grossman, at Theater J in Washington, D.C., through April 17.
 Pictured: Michael Russotto and Edward Christian.

-“Love Letters” by A.R.
-Gurney, at Long Wharf Theatre in New Haven, Conn. in 2016.
-Pictured: Brian Dennehy and Mia Farrow.
+Brian Dennehy and Mia Farrow in “Love Letters” by A.R.
+Gurney, at Long Wharf in 2016.
 (Photo by T. Charles Erickson)